chillerlan/php-oauth-core/README.md

 $headers = $response->getHeaders();
 $data    = $response->getBody()->getContents();
 ```

+[chillerlan/php-httpinterface](https://github.com/chillerlan/php-httpinterface#psr-7-message-helpers) brings some convenience functions to handle a `ResponseInterface` (among other stuff).

 ## Extensions
 In order to use a provider or storage, that is not yet supported, you'll need to implement the respective interfaces: